wxsd-sales/advanced-presentation-controls/README.md

-# advanced-presentation-controls
+# Advanced Presentation Controls
-This is a Webex Device Macro which gives greater control on selecting presentations sources and outputs
+This is a Webex Device Macro which gives greater control on selecting presentations sources and outputs, along with an improved wireless and wired sharing experience.